Language lessons across the UK & Ireland

 Face-to-Face Closed (Private) Group General or Business Russian

-Two or more people can benefit from studying Russian together as these Russian lessons are also offered to groups (Two-to-One Russian Lessons or Small Group In-Company Russian Lessons).
-Every student must have the same degree of knowledge of the language, the same business or language needs and the ability to study at the same time and place as everybody else.
-The booking has to be made for all students at the same time.
-Listen & Learn does not advocate group sessions of more than 6-8 people, though Taster Russian Lessons can be experienced by up to 12 people.
+Those wishing to learn Russian in groups of two or more together (Two-to-One Russian Lessons or Small Group In-Company Russian Lessons) can sign up for our group classes.
+All students must be at nearly the same level of Russian proficiency, have the same needs from the language and must be able to study at the same time and place as the others.
+Bookings must be made for all students simultaneously.
+Listen & Learn does not suggest group sizes of more than 6-8 people, but In-Company Taster Russian Lessons can occur with up to 12 people.
 Enquire now about our Russian Courses or Take A Free Russian Level Test

 Our native speaker qualified Russian language teachers can train you and your colleagues at your office or home at a time to suit you.
 Classes can be any day of the week (even weekends) in the morning, afternoon or evening.
 In certain circumstances, if your home or office is not available, you can take your classes at the trainer's office.
 Course books are provided.
 Enquire now about our Russian Courses or Take A Free Russian Level Test